CrankOne/lamia/doc/source/filesystem.rst

   loading additional context data for particular template rendering.
 E.g. when this additional data may lead to significant overhead or destructively mutates context data.
+* ``conditions`` is a list of strings containing Python code prefixed by ``eval:`` that conditionally enables rendering of template depending on current path context.

 Examples
 --------